DIY Shapeoko Wasteboard

 Running the Job

 The job will take approximately 20 minutes to complete.
 Take note that the base board is made from MDF, and will generate a lot of dust.
-It is suggested you use proper PPE when working with any material being cut on your machine.
+It is suggested you use proper PPE (personal protection equipment) when working with any material being cut on your machine.

 Adding the Inserts